 Here’s a riddle for you: what’s soggy and dry at the same time?
 Low-carb bread.

 I don’t know if I can convince you to drink this by using words.
 I’m not even sure I should tell you what’s in it.

 There’s probably nothing Irish about pesto, but there’s probably nothing Irish about green food coloring in Budweiser either, so I’ll take all judgments for this recipe with a grain of salt.

 Swimsuit season is coming up.
 This has nothing to do with that.

-When I was younger breakfast was just an excuse to eat dessert.
-Muffins are really just big cupcakes, and jam is just fruit icing, and French toast is just bread pudding, I don’t think I need to start on pancakes.
-In light of that, I’m not sure why eating ice cream for breakfast is such a…
+When I was younger, breakfast was just an excuse to eat dessert.
+Muffins are really just big cupcakes.
+Jam is just fruit icing.
+French toast is just bread pudding.
+I don’t think I need to start on pancakes.
+In light of that, I’m not sure why eating ice cream for breakfast is such a stereotypical travesty.…